Duncan-Kiragu/AKAN-NAMES/README.md

 Ghananian Akan names which are heavily dependent on gender and the day of birth.

 ## SETUP
-Open the live link to the website located at the description section or at the bottom of this documentation It requires Internet connection to be able to connect.
+Open the live link to the website *https://duncan-kiragu.github.io/AKAN-NAMES/* It requires Internet connection to be able to connect.
-If you are using a Linux or Mac based operating system :*open your terminal and type ### git clone https://github.com/Duncan-Kiragu/AKAN-NAMES.git* extract the file cd to the Akan-Names directory
+If you are using a Linux or Mac based operating system :*open your terminal and type git clone https://github.com/Duncan-Kiragu/AKAN-NAMES.git* extract the file cd to the Akan-Names directory
 Open the index.html on your favorite browser but *preferably Chrome or Chromium browser*